 In nine days, you can visit multiple regions and experience many cultural highlights of Sri Lanka.
 This includes trips to the famous Cultural Triangle of ancient Buddhist cities as well as highland tea plantations and the golden coast of the country's south.
 You can also include some wildlife spotting in national parks, hikes up rock temples, and cultural exchanges with local artisans.

-With ten days to spend in Sri Lanka, there are several great ways to structure your trip.
-Choose a highlights tour that takes you to the country's UNESCO World Heritage Sites and ancient temples, explore the great outdoors on an active adventure that includes cycling and whitewater rafting, or relax on a laid-back itinerary showcasing quiet beaches and villages.
+With 10 days to spend in Sri Lanka, there are several great ways to structure your trip.
+Choose a highlights tour to the country's UNESCO World Heritage Sites and ancient temples, explore the great outdoors on an active adventure that includes cycling and whitewater rafting or relax on a laid-back itinerary showcasing quiet beaches and villages.
 Alternatively, you could combine a week in Sri Lanka with a few days in the island paradise of the Maldives.
 Read over the following itineraries to learn more about your options.

 There's fun for all ages in Sri Lanka, and two weeks gives you ample time to cover the highlights with your family.
 If you prefer a mix of culture and wildlife, you'll enjoy the sacred city of Anuradhapura, safaris in Yala, and the beaches of Weligama.
 The family who is up for an adventure will appreciate a safari and exploring Sigiriya Rock Fortress, visiting orphaned elephants in Udawalawe and Tangalle for temples, boat rides, and turtle watches.
 Active families will love the junior ranger program, jungle night walks, and beach activities in Passikudah.